akiradeveloper/sorock/book/src/batched-write.md

 # Batched Write

-In multi-raft, multiple shards process write requests independently.
+In Multi-Raft, multiple shards process write requests independently.
 Conceptually, each shard maintains its own log for entry insertion.

 Having a physically independent log for each shard isn't efficient as each write requires a transaction to persist the data on the storage.